Skip to content

 Company History

 The lineage runs through three of LatAm fintech's better-known companies, and D24's own 'established in 2009' claim only makes sense against it.
 AstroPay was founded in Uruguay in 2009 by Sergio Fogel and Andres Bzurovski, who later spun off dLocal in 2016 (Nasdaq IPO 2021).
-The merchant-processing side of AstroPay's business became Directa24: the legal entity, DIRECTA24 LLP, was incorporated in London on December 21, 2018 (Companies House OC425353) with the AstroPay founders as its controlling persons, and Wikipedia dates the operational separation to 2020, when AstroPay moved its processing business into D24 to focus on the consumer wallet.
-So 2009 is inherited experience, 2018 is the company.
-Legacy naming still floats around partner docs: PXP Financial's integration pages call the connector 'Directa24 (also called Astropay)'.
+The merchant-processing side of AstroPay's business became Directa24: the legal entity, DIRECTA24 LLP, was incorporated in London on December 21, 2018 (Companies House OC425353) with the AstroPay founders as its controlling persons.
+The operational separation followed around 2020, when AstroPay moved its processing business into D24 to concentrate on the consumer wallet.
+So 2009 is inherited experience and 2018 is the company.
+The legacy naming still lingers at partners: PXP Financial calls the connector 'Directa24 (also called Astropay)' to this day.

 The ownership break came on November 30, 2021, and it is the load-bearing fact for anyone comparing D24 to AstroPay today.
 On that date Fogel and Bzurovski ceased to be persons with significant control, and the sole active PSC since is Jonathan Kier Joffe, an Argentine national resident in Panama, holding 75% or more of voting rights through Slean Investment Inc., a British Virgin Islands company that joined as corporate member of the LLP.
-No funding round or acquisition price is on record anywhere.
-The practical consequences: D24 is not AstroPay, the FCA restrictions that hit AstroPay's UK entity in June 2024 do not touch D24 on any record, and the company answers to a Panama-resident individual through a BVI holding, an offshore-flavored structure worth knowing about and not more than that.
+No funding round or acquisition price exists on record.
+The practical consequences: D24 is not AstroPay, the FCA restrictions that hit AstroPay's UK entity in June 2024 leave D24 untouched, and the company answers to a Panama-resident individual through a BVI holding, an offshore-flavored structure worth knowing about and not more than that.
 Operations stayed in Montevideo, where the working HQ remains.

 The rebrand from Directa24 to D24 came in April 2023, alongside Shopify, WooCommerce and Magento plugins, and 2023 was also the year the company showed up most visibly where iGaming money is: QuickPay shortlisted at the SBC Awards, leadership posting from SiGMA Malta, and Luca Visco Gilardi, who joined from a decade at Paysafe as COO, moving to the CCO seat.
 Since then the pattern has been product work without press: Boleto dropped on January 1, 2025 when Brazil's betting payment rules bit, Bre-B support added within months of Colombia's September 2025 launch, Biometric and Automatic Pix documented as specializations, and a full docs relaunch in 2026.
 There has been no funding news, no license announcement and no named partnership in trade press for two years.
 Publicly, it is a quiet company shipping features.